Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

          - To set target Azure Subscription, run `az account set -s <AZURE_SUBSCRIPTION_ID>`
       - Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
          - To set target Azure DevOps project, run `az devops configure --defaults organization=https://dev.azure.com/<MY_ORG>/ project=<MY_PROJECT>`
-   2. Import this repository into a new Github repo.
+   2. **Import** this repository into a new Github repo.
+See [here](https://help.github.com/en/github/importing-your-projects-to-github/importing-a-repository-with-github-importer) on how to import a github repo.
 Importing is necessary for setting up git integration with Azure Data Factory.
    3. Set the following **required** environment variables:
        - **GITHUB_REPO** - Name of your imported github repo in this form `<my_github_handle>/<repo>`. (ei. "devlace/mdw-dataops-import")
        - **GITHUB_PAT_TOKEN** - a Github PAT token.
 Generate them [here](https://github.com/settings/tokens).
 This requires "repo" scope.